-I planned to break this into two posts, one for the national park, and one for non-national park information, but there isn’t enough non-national park stuff to warrant a separate post!
-We spent the vast majority of our two days in tiny Medora, North Dakota at Theodore Roosevelt National Park, and had an incredible experience because 1) the scenery is gorgeous, and 2) it’s not a very heavily visited national park.
+We’ve now been to Medora, North Dakota and Theodore Roosevelt National Park twice, and both times had an incredible experience because 1) the scenery is gorgeous, and 2) it’s not a very heavily visited national park.

 Medora is the most convenient base for exploring the South Unit of Theodore Roosevelt National Park.
-It is kind of a cutesy-cheesy tourist town–there’s food and drink and a nightly musical revue (“the rootin’-tootinest, boot-scootinest show in all the Midwest”)–but we didn’t go into a single establishment in town!
-Blame Covid.
-We probably would have checked out the musical revue in a normal year, since that’s the second biggest (second to the national park, of course) thing to do in Medora (like we tried to do in Branson for the full Branson experience).
+It is kind of a cutesy-cheesy tourist town–it has food and drink and a nightly musical revue (“the rootin’-tootinest, boot-scootinest show in all the Midwest”).
+Our first visit we considered checking out the musical revue, since that’s the second biggest (second to the national park, of course) thing to do in Medora (like we tried to do in Branson for the full Branson experience).
+But we didn’t, and across two visits to Medora, we haven’t actually gone into a single establishment in town.

 Campground